GMOkeefe/CompilerProject/docs/Compiler.md

 Namespace: GMOKeefe.Compiler.Lexer

-The Reader interface
+The Reader interface.\
-Defines the functionality necessary for the Lexer to read code
+Defines the functionality necessary for the Lexer to read code.

 ## Methods